ProReNata/gotenberg/README.md

 curl --request POST -F files=@test.rtf -F "outputFormat=text" http://localhost:3002/forms/libreoffice/convert -o output.txt
 ```

-*Attention:* is not setup to work with multiple files in the request.
+*Attention:* is not set up to work with multiple files in the request.

-## Feature: PDF/Image Conversion with ghostscript and graphicsmagic
+## Feature: PDF/Image Conversion with Ghostscript and GraphicsMagic

-Unless specified a pdf is converted to an png-image, all other files are converted to pdf.
+Unless specified a PDF is converted to an png-image, all other files are converted to pdf.

 Force operation by setting output format in request body:
 - outputFormat=<auto, png, pdf> (default=auto)